JDet-74/C128_U36_adapter/README.md

 After that I tried logic gates - but this does not work either.
 I figured out that there is a GLITCH on Pin12 of U3 <br>
 <img src="./pics/GLITCH_U3.jpg" alt="GLITCH on U3 pin 12"> <br>
-Kinzi mentioned that the /CS sigal from pin12 of U3 has to be synchronized with the 1MHz clock of the C128. <br>
+The GLITCH triggered always the D-FF and so it does not work :( what a bummer ;( Kinzi mentioned that the /CS sigal from pin12 of U3 has to be synchronized with the 1MHz clock of the C128. <br>
 So I poked around with this solution and that was the goal. <br>
+The solution is to use two 74HCT173 D-FF and one 74HCT14 INV - so the /CS signal from pin 12 of U3 gets synchroninzed with the system clock and addresses the ROM.
+BINGO <br>